xreacc/pythorch-upscaler/README.md

 and also if the image had artifacts they will also be visible in the upscaled version

-other than that it looks a more blurry than i would've wanted but i think if i add more unet layers and/or train it for longer that will improve
+other than that it looks a more blurry than i would've wanted but i think if i [add more](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) unet layers and/or train it for longer that will improve
 :-------------------------:
 ![](images/plt_plot.png)
+(input, model output, target)

 maybe it will be better if i train it with more data (duh)